The Oakland Raiders 2015 off-season is in full swing and the Raiders Report has you covered on what's been happening with the Silver and Black.

 PERSONAL: Attended Gunderson High School in San Jose, Calif. …Was his conference’s MVP as a senior and a first-team All-Central Coast Section pick when he passed for 18 TDs and ran for 11 more, leading his team to a conference championship…Played in the 2002 Santa Clara County North-South All-Star Game…Also lettered in basketball and track…As a junior, averaged 18.2 points per game as a point guard to lead his team to a conference title and the third round of the playoffs…Upped his scoring average to 22 points per game as a senior…Registered a personal best of 6-8 in the high jump, good for third in the state meet as a senior…In 2010, helped build new and refurbish old playground equipment at local Nicolet Elementary School as part of local United Way’s NFL Hometown Huddle project, and rang The Salvation Army bell and signed autographs as Green Bay receivers competed with the Minnesota defensive line for holiday donations…His Love Jones 4 Kids Foundation focuses on the needs of children in the communities of Green Bay and San Jose, and also supports the efforts of the Milwaukee Rescue Mission…Hosts an annual “Never Think About Failure” football camp in San Jose.

-Oakland Raiders wide receiver James Jones joins "NFL AM" to talk about his game-winning touchdown reception and how it feels for the team to earn its first win.
+Oakland Raiders wide receiver James Jones joins "Around the NFL" to talk about his young quarterback and previews the NFC Championship Game.